Laura-Novich-OBW/Tool-Chest/Publishing-tools/Hugo.md

 ### Difficulty to Learn
 ⭐⭐

 Relatively easy to learn, especially for those familiar with Markdown and basic web development concepts.
 Its simplicity and well-documented features make it accessible to a wide range of users.

 ### Cost
-Free, although the licensing terms of individual plugins may vary..
+Free, although the licensing terms of individual plugins may vary.

 ### OS Requirements
 Windows, macOS, and Linux.